istio/tools/perf/benchmark/README.md

                         none, telemetryv2
   --client CLIENT       where to run the test from --server SERVER       pod ip of the server
-  --perf PERF           also run perf and produce flame graph --ingress INGRESS     run traffic through ingress, should be a valid URL --extra_labels EXTRA_LABELS
+  --perf PERF           run perf and produce flame graph, default is False --ingress INGRESS     run traffic through ingress, default is False --extra_labels EXTRA_LABELS
                         extra labels
   --mode MODE           http or grpc